 Example 11: Create a System User Using the “useradd” Command in Linux

 The system user, also known as the root user, is responsible for creating normal users and is automatically created when the operating system is first installed.
-Additionally, you can also create system users for specific applications and programs.
-In this section, I will create a new system user called “user11“.
-You can do the same by following the steps below.
+To create a new system user using the useradd

 sudo useradd -r user11